CHAPTER 35 BWV 3 Ach Gott, wie manches Herzeleid

 Motive from C 3 followed by that from C 109.

-This is an example of Bach's ability to create a simple idea and extract the maximum of possibilities from it, a procedure that if often apparent as we study his quarrying of motives from his chosen chorales.
+This is an example of Bach's ability to create a simple idea and extract the maximum of possibilities from it, a procedure that is often apparent as we study his quarrying of motives from his chosen chorales.
 And although the texts of the two choruses express similar underlying themes of doubt, sadness and misgiving (as, indeed, does the C 42 aria) each movement remains distinctive and individual.

-We should note once again that Bach’s choice of mode is often unexpected.
+We should note that once again Bach′s choice of mode is often unexpected.
 In order to set a text dealing with the sadness and sorrow encountered on the path to heaven, Bach eschews the well furrowed minor mode and chooses the traditionally brighter major, in this case the forthright key of A. He does, however, soften the natural quality of the key by making constant use of the flattened 6th and 7th notes of the scale (f instead of f# and g in place of g #), this occurring as early as the opening two bars.
-These are two of the three notes which distinguish major and minor scales and the effect is to produce a feeling of resigned and melancholic sadness as opposed to one of deep sorrow (compare this with the fantasia from C 8, chapter 16, which uses the same technique).
+These are two of the three notes which distinguish major from minor and the effect is to produce a feeling of resigned and melancholic sadness as opposed to one of deep sorrow (compare this with the fantasia from C 8, chapter 16, which uses the same technique).

-This quality of resignation and the acceptance of tribulation in the present world whilst awaiting God‘s word in the joy of the next is very characteristic of Bach's Lutheranism.
+This quality of resignation and the acceptance of tribulation in the present world whilst awaiting God′s word in the joy of the next, is very characteristic of Bach's Lutheranism.
 Sadness and grief are parts of life and it is safe to assume that Bach must have experienced these emotions more than many.
 But his faith draws a clear distinction.
-On the one hand there is the inherent sadness of the human condition which can, and should be resolved through the process of redemption.
+On the one hand there is the inherent sadness of the human condition which can, and should, be resolved through the process of redemption.
 On the other, we may experience seemingly unredeemable tragedy which appears, at the time, to offer us no hope of a positive outcome.
 Bach's music emphasises the former time and again and, indeed, the recurring optimistic elements of hope, trust and redemption in his music partially explain why we keep returning to it, even generations later.